nagoya-foundation/co-authored-commit/README.md

 ## Installation

-Copy the alias located at the [config](config) file to your [git configuration file](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup):
+Add alias located at the [config file](config) to the bottom of one of the following [git configuration file](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup):

+* For global scope: `~/.gitconfig` or `~/.config/git/config`
 * For system scope: `/etc/gitconfig`
-* For global scope: `~/.gitconfig` or `~/.config/git/config`
 * For project scope: `.git/config`

 ```